2023 Texas Longhorns baseball team: Big 12 tournament

 With Texas earning a 5-seed in the Big 12 tournament, they faced off against 4-seed Oklahoma State.
 After defeating Oklahoma State, TCU, and Oklahoma State again, Texas advanced to the championship game against Oklahoma.
 In the championship game, Oklahoma defeated Texas 8–1.
 Skyler Messinger, Douglas Hodo III, and Pete Hansen earned Big 12 All-Tournament Team honors.

 NCAA tournament

 Austin Regional

 Due to a late push from Texas, they earned a regional host spot.
 In the first round of regionals, Texas faced off against Air Force.
 Against Air Force, Texas won 11–3 advancing them to the second round against Louisiana Tech.
 In the second round Texas defeated Louisiana Tech 5–2.
 After Air Force defeated Louisiana Tech in the losers bracket, Texas defeated Air Force 10–1 in the championship game advancing the Longhorns to Super Regionals.

 Greenville Super Regional

-Due to RPI rankings, Texas had to travel to Greenville, North Carolina to face ECU in the Grenville Super Regional.
+Due to RPI rankings, Texas had to travel to Greenville, North Carolina to face ECU in the Greenville Super Regional.
 In the first game of the three game series, Texas lost game one 7–13.
 In the second round, Texas won 9–8 forcing a game three.
 In game three, Texas defeated ECU 11–1 sending the Longhorns to their 38th College World Series.